openoms/bitcoin-tutorials/electrs/README.md

 Example output when running after indexing has finished:
 ![electrs status](/electrs/images/electrs_status.png)

-Find electrs between running processes with:
+Find electrs between the running processes with:
 `htop`

-Cheack if it is serving on the port 50001:
+Check if it is serving on the port 50001:
 `$ sudo -u electrs lsof -i`

 Look for the output: